-- Participated in the programme for a minimum of one year (MYP year 5) - gained a grade total of at least 28 from six subject groups and the personal project combined, out of a possible maximum of 49 (If more than one subject has been entered in a given subject group, only the single best grade will count towards certification, although all subject results will appear on the MYP Record of Achievement) - gained at least a grade 2 in at least one subject from each subject group - gained at least a grade 3 for the personal project - completed the school's requirement for Service and Action.
+- Participated in the programme for a minimum of one year (MYP year 5) - gained a grade total of at least 28 out of a possible maximum of 56 - gained at least a grade 3 in each of the six subject groups, the interdisciplinary on-screen examination and the personal project (If more than one subject has been entered in a given subject group, only the single best grade will count towards certification, although all subject results will appear on the MYP Course Results) - completed the school's requirement for Service and Action.

-Students who have studied in the MYP for at least the final year, but fail to achieve the MYP Certificate, will receive the MYP Record of Achievement.
+Students who have studied in the MYP for at least the final year, but fail to achieve the MYP Certificate, will receive the Course Results

-The school receives and distributes IB Records of Achievements and MYP Certificates in October or November following the moderation process.
+The school receives and distributes IB course Results and MYP Certificates in August following the eAssessment process.
 Our expectation at MIRAS is that as many eligible students as possible will achieve the MYP Certificate.

-IB Registration Fees
+IB Registration Fee